 To learn more, please contact Lori Subotich at email@example.com.

 Program Components, Scholar Benefits, Eligibility

 - Scholarship: A four-year $10,000 renewable annual scholarship

 - Skill-Building Workshops & Seminars:

-- Winter - Economic Development Retreat held at a downtown Baltimore location, an all-day event that features workshops provided by program funders.
+- January - Economic Development Retreat held at a downtown Baltimore location, an all-day event that features workshops provided by program funders.
 Past topics include: "How to Interview", "Business Etiquette", "Social Networking", "Negotiating Your Future", “Social Media’.
 Students participate in employer/student roundtable discussions.
 Event concludes with a networking reception with business professionals.

-- Summer - An early summer Wealth Management Seminar conducted by a prominent local financial institution.
+- May - An early summer Wealth Management Seminar conducted by a prominent local financial institution.
 Over the course of the scholars' academic career, topics range from banking and investment services (including managing a checking/savings account, the pitfalls of credit, borrowing for a home or auto and investing for their future).
 Event is followed by a business networking reception.

 - August - Resume Writing Workshop and closing ceremony at a downtown Baltimore location.
 Includes a seminar provided by HR professionals where students interpret their internship experiences into line items on their resume.
 A networking reception with prominent corporate representatives concludes the event.

 - Networking Opportunities - Incorporated into each of the three scholar events.

 - Summer Internship Opportunities - Scholars are assisted in seeking/securing meaningful internship opportunities each summer of their academic career.
 The experiences are intended to give them insight into the Baltimore business community as well as opportunities for mentoring from senior level management which may lead to potential employment upon graduation.